 In 2006, a severe storm blew off portions of the Museum’s roof, destroying the aviation gallery below and giving the Museum an opportunity to rebuild the gallery from the ground up.
 As described in the Museum’s Master Interpretive Plan, the gallery includes the following components, with more exhibits to be added over time:

-- Commercial Aviation: the growth and development of passenger air travel and air mail; aircraft models; flight attendant uniforms 1940s– 1980s.
+Commercial Aviation: the growth and development of passenger air travel and air mail; aircraft models; flight attendant uniforms from the 1940s–today.

 Helicopters and Emergency Transport: helicopter technology; the story of Life-Guard, Virginia’s first air ambulance service.

 Virginia’s Commercial Airports: the design, history, impact, and function of Virginia’s major airports, with a detailed look at Roanoke Regional Airport; airport lighting, and parts of an airport.

 Roanoke’s Early Civilian Aviators: early aviators included barnstormers and daredevils whose flying exhibitions introduced flight to the public and increased demand; the early days of flight; the airport’s early development.

 Roanoke’s Military Aviators: dramatic firsthand accounts of aviators from this region who helped shape the nation’s history serving in WWII, Korea, Vietnam, and other conflicts.
 The Museum seeks stories from additional aviators and funding to expand our interactive video history kiosk.